Third gender: Mesopotamia

 Stone tablet from 2nd millennium BC Sumer containing a myth about the creation of a type of human who is neither man nor woman.

 In Mesopotamian mythology, among the earliest written records of humanity, there are references to types of people who are not men and not women.
 In a Sumerian creation myth found on a stone tablet from the second millennium BC, the goddess Ninmah fashions a being "with no male organ and no female organ", for whom Enki finds a position in society: "to stand before the king".
 In the Akkadian myth of Atra-Hasis (ca. 1700 BC), Enki instructs Nintu, the goddess of birth, to establish a "third category among the people" in addition to men and women, that includes demons who steal infants, women who are unable to give birth, and priestesses who are prohibited from bearing children.
+The term sal-nu-bar has been interpreted as referring to women who were permitted to marry but forbidden to bear children, and who therefore brought other women with them to bear children on their behalf; according to this interpretation, if they bore children themselves, they were expected to conceal them or cast them out, as in the tradition concerning Sargon's mother.

 In Babylonia, Sumer and Assyria, certain types of individuals who performed religious duties in the service of Inanna/Ishtar have been described as a third gender.
 They worked as sacred prostitutes or Hierodules, performed ecstatic dance, music and plays, wore masks and had gender characteristics of both women and men.
+The term sal-zikrum, attested in Old Babylonian texts and mentioned in the Code of Hammurabi (c.
+1700 BC), may translate to "woman-man" and refer to a gender-nonconforming individual, "perhaps a female functionary, attached to a temple."
+The word is regularly treated as grammatically feminine, and a sal-zikrum inherited the same amount as her brothers.
+According to some interpretations, a sal-zikrum could also marry women.
 In Sumer, they were given the cuneiform names of ur.sal ("dog/man-woman") and kur.gar.ra (also described as a man-woman).
 Modern scholars, struggling to describe them using contemporary sex/gender categories, have variously described them as "living as women", or used descriptors such as hermaphrodites, eunuchs, homosexuals, transvestites, effeminate males and a range of other terms and phrases.